Monika-81/wanderlust-api/README.md

 - Allow the users to comment, like and follow other users.
 - Make a responsive app that are easily accessible on every viewport, and with screen readers.
 - Make a easily navigated app, with intuitive features
-- Make the user curious to come back for more

 What the user will be looking for: